Our technology, in short

 General health effects from exposure to hexavalent chromium include damage to the gastrointestinal, respiratory and immunological systems, as well as reproductive and developmental problems.
 Furthermore, hexavalent chromium is a known human carcinogen.

 Pure Earth estimates are that more than 8 million people are at risk for exposure to mercury globally.
 As of 2016, the Toxic Sites Identification Program has identified more than 400 sites around the world where exposure to mercury threatens the health of the population.
 It is estimated that the livelihoods of at least 100 million people are dependent on ASGM, nearly all of whom use quicksilver to extract gold from ore.45

 High levels of mercury can impact human health by harming the brain, heart, kidneys, lungs and immune systems.
-It can be introduced through inhalation, ingestion and dermal contact, but the most severe pathway of mercury exposure is through mercury vapors that may reach the brain and respiratory system to cause permanent damage.
-Inhalation of mercury vapor can produce higher incidences of kidney and autoimmune dysfunction within ASGM communities.
-ASGM workers have reported tremor, vision disorder and muscle weakness as just some of the many symptoms experienced as a result of their work.46,47 Exposure to mercury, even in small amounts, may causer serious health problems and is a threat to the development of a child in utero and early in life.48 Expecting mothers can transmit mercury through consumption of mercury contaminated foods.
+It can be introduced through inhalation, ingestion and dermal contact, but the most severe pathway of mercury exposure is through mercury vapours that may reach the brain and respiratory system to cause permanent damage.
+Inhalation of mercury vapour can produce higher incidences of kidney and autoimmune dysfunction within ASGM communities.
+ASGM workers have reported tremor, vision disorder and muscle weakness as just some of the many symptoms experienced as a result of their work.46,47 Exposure to mercury, even in small amounts, may cause serious health problems and is a threat to the development of a child in utero and early in life.48 Expecting mothers can transmit mercury through the consumption of mercury-contaminated foods.
 This can lead to neurodevelopmental problems in developing fetuses.